LinqToDB4iSeries/Linq2DB4iSeries/README.md

 See https://github.com/LinqToDB4iSeries/Linq2DB4iSeries/wiki for further information.

 ## Breaking changes from v2.x to v3.x
-1. DataProvicer construction has been refactored.
+1. DataProvider construction has been refactored.
 You now build a dataprovider either by:
 - using one of the fixed names,
 - providing the ADO provider type, server version and mapping options,
 - providing the ADO provider type, sql provider flags and mapping options,